Quiz about euro

 2 - How many countries belong to Euroland?

-16 (France, Austria, Luxembourg, Spain, Portugal, Italy, Ireland, Belgium, Germany, Finland, the Netherlands, Greece, the United Kingdom, Sweden, Denmark, Latvia)
+hum 16 (France, Austria, Luxembourg, Spain, Portugal, Italy, Ireland, Belgium, Germany, Finland, the Netherlands, Greece, the United Kingdom, Sweden, Denmark, Latvia)

 18 (France, Austria, Luxembourg, Spain, Portugal, Italy, Ireland, Belgium, Germany, Finland, the Netherlands, Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia)